Design and Analysis of Index codes for 3-Group NOMA in Vehicular Adhoc Networks: ILLUSTRATION OF RATE AND TRANSMISSION POWER ANALYSIS

 \subsection{\textit{Transmission Power Analysis}}

-This section evaluates the average power required to achieve the same information rate for conventional IC and 3-Group IC-NOMA systems.
-Each case's average power consumption $P_{avg}$ is calculated on similar lines as $R_{avg}$.Here, it can be seen that the 3-Group IC-NOMA system saves power compared to conventional IC for achieving the same information rate.
+Fig. \ref{fig2} compares the average power required to achieve the same information rate for conventional IC and 3-Group IC-NOMA systems.
+Each case's average power consumption $P_{avg}$ is calculated on similar lines as $R_{avg}$.
+Here, it can be seen that the 3-Group IC-NOMA system saves power compared to conventional IC for achieving the same information rate.
 Similar to the results of Fig.\ref{figure1}, the power saving is also highest for Case III and least for Case II.